Complexity of Quadratic Quantum Chaos: Acknowledgements

 \section{Acknowledgements}

-We acknowledge A. Bhattacharya for initial collaboration, and V. Jahnke, A. Joseph, I. M. Khaymovich, B. Madlala, M. Tezuka, and N. Zenoni for fruitful discussions.
+We acknowledge A. Bhattacharya for initial collaboration, and X. Cao, V. Jahnke, A. Joseph, I. M. Khaymovich, B. Madlala, D. Rosa, M. Tezuka, and N. Zenoni for insightful discussions and valuable feedback on the draft.
 We particularly thank M. Tezuka for sharing some unpublished results on Spin SYK models.
-The work of P.N. is supported by the JSPS Grant-in-Aid for Transformative Research Areas (A) ``Extreme Universe'' No. 21H05190.
+The work of P.N. is supported by the JSPS Grant-in-Aid for Transformative Research Areas (A) ``Extreme Universe'' No. 21H05190, FWO-Vlaanderen projects G012222N and G0A2226N, and by the VUB Research Council through the Strategic Research Program in High-Energy Physics.